NativePHP/awesome-nativephp/README.md

 - Only one listing per PR
 - Format must be per the example

-Failire to follow the etiquette otherwise will result in your PR getting swiftly rejected.
+Failure to follow the etiquette otherwise will result in your PR getting swiftly rejected.

 ## Example